-DBX operates as a hybrid local and express (Transbay) bus service weekdays only, providing 23 eastbound and westbound trips daily at 20 to 30 minute headways on two routes - DB and DB1.
-DB1 provides 22 westbound and 23 eastbound trips.
+DBX operates as a hybrid local and express (Transbay) bus service weekdays only, providing eastbound and westbound trips daily at 20 to 30 minute headways on two routes - DB and DB1.
 In the East Bay, local service is offered along the entire route between the Union City BART station and the Ardenwood Park & Ride lot (Fremont).
-On the Peninsula, local service is provided west of the Dumbarton Bridge to such places as the Menlo Park VA Hospital, Downtown Palo Alto, Palo Alto Transit Center, Stanford University, Palo Alto VA Hospital, and adjacent to Facebook.
+On the Peninsula, local service is provided west of the Dumbarton Bridge to such places as the Menlo Park VA Hospital, Downtown Palo Alto, Palo Alto Transit Center, Stanford University, Palo Alto VA Hospital, and adjacent to the Facebook campus.
 The DB1 route also stops at employer campuses including: SAP, Tesla, DuPont, VM Wear, Xerox, Skype, and Hewlett Packard.

-1.4.7.
-Other Connecting Services
+1.4.7 Other Connecting Services

-SamTrans fixed-route services connect with VTA routes at the Palo Alto Transit Center, Muni routes at the Daly City BART station and at other locations in Daly City and San Francisco, and the Dumbarton Express at Palo Alto Transit Center and other locations in Menlo Park and Palo Alto.
+SamTrans fixed-route services connect with VTA routes at the Palo Alto Transit Center, Muni routes at the Daly City BART

-1.5.
-Fare Structure
+1.5 Fare Structure

-1.5.1.
-Fixed-route Bus Fares
+1.5.1 Fixed-route Bus Fares

 Table 3 shows the current fares for SamTrans fixed-route bus service.
 In November 2015, the Board approved a series of fare changes to take place in two phases, first in 2016 and again in 2019.
-Overall, the changes include an across the board increase on adult fares, increasing the age for youth riders to 18 to align with the region's operators, modifying the youth fares to align with the eligible discount fare category.
+Overall, the changes include an across the board increase on adult fares, increasing the age for youth riders to 18 to align with the region's operators and modifying the youth fares to align with the eligible discount fare category.